tkellen/kwm/README.md

 # Kubernetes Without Magic [![Build Status](https://travis-ci.org/tkellen/kwm.svg?branch=master)](https://travis-ci.org/tkellen/kwm)
-> A glorified shell script generator and text-based adventure game.
+> A shell script generator and text-based adventure game.

 ## Introduction
 This project aims to be a self-guided learning tool and solution for automating the creation and maintenance of Kubernetes clusters.
-It is a glorified shell script generator and text-based adventure game.
 Though you can use it to start a cluster with a single command, new operators are encouraged to examine and execute each step individually until the overall process is understood.

 "Without Magic" refers to a design goal of supporting introspection and overall simplicity as a core tenant.
 This project is built using two reliable tools that